|

 doesn't change as it evolves).

-Liouville's theorem can also be construed as the statement that
+Liouville's theorem is construed as the statement that information is conserved.

 Joseph Liouville